 Creative Options

 When you boost a post, your ad creative is very simple.
 It's just your original post, sometimes with an extra call-to-action button.
-Which of course means you are limited to only the standard types of posts Facebook allows on your page: text posts, image posts, link posts, and video posts.
+This of course means you are limited to only the standard types of posts Facebook allows on your page: text posts, image posts, link posts, and video posts.

 To the reader, these ads look just like any other type of post that comes from your page.
 They show up in the feed only, and they're mostly indiscernible from the other content you post, apart from a little note that says "Sponsored."